 The bent over dumbbell row is a great back workout, and can be done at home or in the gym.
-It should be part of any weight training plan to offer variation and muscle building.
+It should be part of any weight training plan to offer variation and muscle building for a lean and cut back.

 And one huge benefit of weight training is that you can pick from various exercises, regardless of your available equipment.
 Even a pair of dumbbells can be enough to have effective workouts.

-To that end, let’s review the bent over dumbbell row: one of the best back-building exercises you can do.
+To that end, let’s review the bent over dumbbell row: one of the best back-building exercises you can do for a great looking back.

 What Is The Bent Over Dumbbell Row?